morphinewan/dagonapp.wanyi.dev/docs/README.md

 # What's New

-1. v1.2 with a lot of bug fixes is in Apple's reviewing.
+1. v1.2 with a lot of bug fixes and new batch deletion and other operations is in Apple's reviewing.
 Please be patient, it is coming soon.
-2. v1.3 is in developing with new batch deletion and other operations.
-It will get into TestFlight after v1.2 is released.
+2. v1.2 will also support Japanse language btw.

 # Features